Plain English Breakdown

 Civil Rights Department Reporting and Penalties

-This legislation requires the Civil Rights Department to publish annual reports on its budgetary and enforcement information for the Civil Rights Enforcement and Litigation Fund, and increases penalties for employers who fail to submit required pay data reports.
+This legislation requires the Civil Rights Department to publish annual reports about its budget and enforcement activities and increases penalties for employers who fail to submit required pay data reports.

 What This Bill Does

-- Requires the Civil Rights Department to annually publish a report of aggregate budgetary and enforcement information for the Civil Rights Enforcement and Litigation Fund.
+- Requires the Civil Rights Department to annually publish a report of aggregate budgetary and enforcement information related to the Civil Rights Enforcement and Litigation Fund.

-- Increases the penalty for employers who do not file a pay data report from $200 per employee to up to $1,000 per employee.
+- Increases the penalty for private employers who do not file an annual pay data report, raising it from $200 per employee to up to $1,000 per employee for repeat offenses.

 Who It Names or Affects